Kampar railway station: History

 The original station opens in 1895 as part of Perak Railways.
 The original purpose is to transport the tin deposits from nearby mines to Telok Anson Wharf southwest, and is part of the opening sector of Ipoh - Telok Anson Wharf.
 It is situated at Jalan Degong, where the current Federal Route 70 between Kampar and Teluk Intan lies today.

 It is later incorporated as part of Federated Malay States Railway (FMSR), allowing it to be connected as far as the network grows to other main states of Malaya back then.
 In 1923, it is now connected up to the Siam border and down to Singapore, being part of the main West Coast line.
 As a thriving tin mine town, passenger and goods services do stop at this station.

 However it also experiences grim situations as it was located in the heat of the conflict during Malayan Emergency starting in 1948.
 Services is always disrupted by frequent derailments by Malayan Communist Party forces along the railway line nearby.
 The station building itself has been burned in an attack by MCP forces in 1952.
 A temporary building has been built to replace the station which is smaller in size at the same site.

 The original site is later taken over by Societé Anonyme des étains de Kinta (S.E.K.), a France mining company for their tin mining activity expansion.
-As a follow up, they build a new, proper station 1.5 kilometres from the original station, and the track also has been relocated to direct to the newly-build station.
+As a follow-up, they build a new, proper station 1.5 kilometres from the original station, and the track also has been relocated to direct to the newly-build station.
 As of 1965, the new building is now in operation replacing the smaller temporary station that has been operating for 12 years.

 The new station later continues to serve rail services of FMSR, later KTMB after independence.
 However the station itself has been affected by downfall of passengers caused by tin mines closure in the 80s with the town itself faces decline for some time.
 The setting up of Universiti Tunku Abdul Rahman campus here later on rejuvenates the purpose of this town, with the station itself also saw an increase of passengers as a result.

 The current station building was later built in 2007 besides the old station, replacing it as part of the Rawang-Ipoh Electrification and Double Tracking Project with better facilities and structures to serve electrified railway services. around.
 With the opening of the current station building, the old station building has since been abandoned of use despite still retained beside the new building.

 With the new Electric Train Service commences in 2010, Kampar station is made part of its pilot service, serving Ipoh to KL Sentral sector with extensions up to Seremban.
 It still serves Intercity services up to 2016, when the Intercity services is discontinued on whole electrified sectors of KTMB lines.

-Today it serves mainly the passenger services of ETS Ipoh-KL sector, as well as further sector of Gemas-KL Sentral-Padang Besar and KL Sentral-Butterworth.
+Today it serves mainly the passenger services of ETS Ipoh-KL sector, as well as further sector of Segamat-KL Sentral-Padang Besar and Segamat-KL Sentral-Butterworth.